Until next time…

-Missed out on the 1st World Bat Twitter Conference?
-Catch up with all last years presentations (from over international 90 presenters!) by searching #WBTC1 on Twitter
+Missed out on the 1st or 2nd World Bat Twitter Conference?
+Catch up with all the previous years presentations by searching #WBTC1 or #WBTC2 on Twitter

 This session will include empirical or theoretical studies into the ecology of bat movement (e.g. dispersal, foraging, flight patterns, seasonal migration, etc.) We welcome interdisciplinary research, as well as studies into the role of climate change in driving ecological processes underlying bat movement.